nrs-org/novelslop/content/vol_01/chap_08.typ

   "Yeah, yeah, you don't have to say that again."

-  Uta and Mikoto bickering with each other looked like an old married couple, which lit a brief smile on Mona's face.
+  Uta and Mikoto bickering with each other looked like an old married couple, which made Mona almost laugh out loud.

   _"I wonder if I could become close to them like that."_

   Mona glanced at the window next to her, just to be met with her own reflection.

+  Then, it hit her.

-  She realized that she was not sitting alone.
+  Mona realized that she was not sitting alone.
+She was no longer the bystander who only met her acquaintances by chance.

-  She was one of _them_, and things had drastically changed.
+  God had given her a one-in-a-lifetime chance.
+But even then, she was still unable to speak up her mind.

+  Noticing her friend zoning out, Mikoto poked the last stick of fries in her bag on Mona's cheek.

   "Mona?
 Do you think you will be free tomorrow?"

   "Uhm- yes!
 I don't have any plans in particular."

-  Mikoto's sudden question interrupted Mona from her deep thoughts.

   "Well, then it's decided."
+Mikoto suddenly stood up.
+People were watching her, yet she would not bat an eye, "Tomorrow it is, then."

-  "That's pretty sudden.
-You haven't asked if I'm free yet."
+  "That's pretty sudden!"
+Uta joined along with Mikoto and stood up, "You haven't asked if I'm free yet."

   "Don't you always have free time to go play with your friends?
 So I thought I would have to take advantage of when you haven't made any new friends yet in high school."

+  "Wha-\?
+That's business y'know?"

+  "Business?
+What business would involve spamming a GIF five times in a row?"

+  Mikoto was staring at Uta's phone, which was definitely showing a chat thread full of reaction images.
+Oh!
+There really were that GIF that was spammed five times in a row from Uta.

+  Once Mikoto finished her sentence, Uta reached to her phone to turn off the screen.
+With her secrets exposed, Uta had no choices other than to back down.

   "Okay, Mikoto-sama."

-  Uta nonchalantly replied after a short sigh, before returning to her phone.
-It was going to be a tiring day tomorrow, it seemed.
+  Uta nonchalantly replied after a short sigh, before a staff member came to their table, asking them to keep things down.
+The two sat down in embarassment, but regardless, it was going to be a tiring day tomorrow, it seemed.
 ]